Recelis/DAL/notes/Computer Science/Typescript.md

 [docs](https://www.typescriptlang.org/docs/handbook/mixins.html)

 A mixin is a way of extending a class.
-In the example, you pass in a class Sprite to Scale which extends this class.
+In the example, you pass in a class Sprite to the mixin Scale which extends this class.

 ```typescript
 class Sprite {